Lagrangian derivations

 # Interaction picture

 For perturbation theory we change to the Interaction picture, where the time evolution of the free hamiltonian is factored out.
-At time $t_0$ the free fields are equal to the Heisenberg picture fields.
-Then:

-- The free Hamiltonian $H_0$ is time-independent
+- The free Hamiltonian is time independent

-- The full Hamiltonian may be time-dependent
+- The full Hamiltonian can be time dependent.

 - Vacuum state in Heisenberg-Picture $\ket{\Omega}$ and in interaction picture $\ket{0}$ are different (vacuum states annihilated by heisenberg / interaction picture operators…)

 - At $t=-\infty$ the states are the same, but evolve differently with time.
-Up to a normalization: $$\ket{\Omega} \propto \lim_{t\to -\infty}S^\dagger(t,t_0)e^{-H_0(t-t_0)}\ket{0}=U(0,-\infty)\ket{0}$$
+Up to a normalization: $$\ket{\Omega} \propto \lim_{t\to -\infty}S^\dagger(t,t_0)e^{-H_0(t-t_0)}\ket{0}=U(t_0,-\infty)\ket{0}$$

-- From this one can derive an expression for correlation functions
+- From this one can derive an expression for correlation functions in the interacting theory

 Correlation functions